Consensys/ethereum-developer-tools-list/README.md

 * [ZepKit](https://zepkit.zeppelinos.org/) - An all-in-one starter box for developers to jumpstart their smart contract backed applications.
 Includes Truffle, ZeppelinOS, the OpenZeppelin-eth EVM package of audited smart contract, a react-app and rimble for easy styling.
 * [EthHub.io](https://docs.ethhub.io/) - Comprehensive crowdsourced overview of Ethereum- its history, governance, future plans and development resources.
 * [Fortmatic](https://fortmatic.com/) - A simple to use SDK to build web3 dApps without extensions or downloads.
+* [Portis](https://portis.io/) - A non-custodial wallet with an SDK that enables easy interaction with DApps without installing anything.

 ## Developer Tools
 ### Developing Smart Contracts